Observation of a Novel Lattice Instability in Ultrafast Photoexcited SnSe

-Figures~\ref{fig:electron_band_structure}~(a) and (b) show that the Pnma band gaps along $\Gamma-Y$ and $\Gamma-Z$ close in Immm, where the Se $p_x$ bands and Sn $p_x$ bands are inverted along $T-Y$ and $T-Z$~\footnote{ $T-Y$ and $T-Z$ corresponds to $W-S$ and $W-R$ in Immm convention, see Fig.~\ref{fig:BZ}, which would correspond to $W-L$ in the Fm$\bar{3}m$ Brillouin zone for the rock-salt structure~\citep{sun2013rocksalt, barone2013pressure}.}.
-The band crossings along $Y-T$ and $Z-T$ do not occur at the same energy due to orthorhombic structural distortion, leading to a finite EDOS everywhere in Fig.~\ref{fig:electron_band_structure}.
-The Pnma-Immm structural instability and its connection to the disappearance of the lone pair has a Peierls-mechanism nature, and is reminiscent of the structural phases formed by other 10 valence-electron rocksalt (Fm$\bar{3}$m) derived compounds~\citep{tremel1987tin}.
-Note that for the band inversion near the $T$ point and gap closing along $T-Y$, $T-Z$ to happen in Immm structure, one does not need to invoke spin-orbit coupling, but simply crystal structures and inter-atomic bonding~\citep{sun2013rocksalt,mitchell1966theoretical,cohen1964crystal,dimmock1964band,bouckaert1936theory}.
+Fig.~\ref{fig:electron_band_structure}~(a) and (b) show that along $T-Y$ and $T-Z$ in Immm, the Se $p_x$ bands and Sn $p_x$ bands are inverted, and the band gaps that exist in Pnma close~\footnote{ $T-Y$ and $T-Z$ corresponds to $W-S$ and $W-R$ in Immm convention, see Fig.~\ref{fig:BZ}, which would correspond to $W-L$ in the Fm$\bar{3}m$ Brillouin zone for the rocksalt structure.}.
+The band crossings along $T-Y$ and $T-Z$ do not occur at the same energy due to orthorhombic structural distortion, leading to a finite EDOS everywhere in Fig.~\ref{fig:electron_band_structure}.
+The Pnma-Immm structural instability and its connection to the disappearance of the lone pair is reminiscent of the structural phases formed by other group V or IV-VI rocksalt derived materials~\citep{tremel1987tin,GALY2020106068}.The photoinduced structural instability has a Peierls-mechanism nature, but orginates from different orbitals than the Pnma-Cmcm Peierls instability.
+Though the band inversion and gap closing along $T-Y$, $T-Z$ in SnSe Immm bear resemblance to the electron band dispersion in the rocksalt TCI of IV-VI compounds ~\citep{hsieh2012topological,xu2012observation,sun2013rocksalt}, Immm lacks the proper lattice symmetry to become a TCI.

-Excitation of electrons out of the inter-layer hybridized Sn 5$s$ and Se 4$p_x$ orbital-derived bands affects intra-layer hybridization of these orbitals along $d_1$ bond.
-This results in a significant weakening (Appendix Table~\ref{tab:force constants}) and lengthening (see Appendix Table~\ref{tab:bond length}) of the $d_1$ bond relative to other bonds.
-For photoexcited SnSe, the absolute value of the $d_1$ bond length change is nearly twice that of $d_3$ and an order of magnitude larger than $d_2$.
-Thus, we expect that photoexcitation will soften and stretch the $d_1$ bonds leading to the observed softening of the A$_g^{(1)}$ mode that we associate here with the Pnma-Immm instability, even though this mode also softens in the second-order Pnma-Cmcm transition.
+We note that DFT calculations assuming increased electronic temperature and the same chemical potential for both electrons and holes will leave the electrons occupying the lone-pair orbitals mostly intact, and does not even qualitatively reproduce the experimentally observed atomic motion (see Appendix C Fig.~\ref{fig:simulation}).
+This suggests that the theoretical formalism for non-equilibrium photoexcited material needs to be dealt with care in order to predict material behavior under above-gap excitation, and this effort will mostly likely need to be combined with microscopic experimental probes.